yarnetsky/yarnetsky.github.io/_pages/scholarship.md

     </div>
     <div id="collapseThree" class="collapse" aria-labelledby="headingThree" data-parent="#accordion">
       <div class="card-body">
-        Overview: In Ohio, public school funding models have been ruled unconstitutional four times due to the great discrepancies among districts from different economic and geographic areas.
+      <p>  Overview: In Ohio, public school funding models have been ruled unconstitutional four times due to the great discrepancies among districts from different economic and geographic areas.
 One of these discrepancies is often the availability of librarians and library services.
-In our research, we aimed to examine how these discrepancies may alter preparedness for college-level research for incoming first-year students from various backgrounds.
+In our research, we aimed to examine how these discrepancies may alter preparedness for college-level research for incoming first-year students from various backgrounds. </p>
-Methodology: We worked with the Office of Institutional Research to compile a list of students from Appalachian-designated counties.
+<p>Methodology: We worked with the Office of Institutional Research to compile a list of students from Appalachian-designated counties.
 We narrowed this list to Ohio counties that were considered at risk economically.
 We then sent a survey to these students and to a control group of students from other Ohio counties from our incoming first-year class.
-We received 117 responses in total.
+We received 117 responses in total. </p>
-Findings: We asked students about their high school library experiences and their confidence to do university library research.
+<p>Findings: We asked students about their high school library experiences and their confidence to do university library research.
 We found that students from poorer Appalachian counties were more likely to receive information literacy and research skills in high school from someone other than a librarian.
-These same students also reported being less confident in their ability to do university-level library research.
+These same students also reported being less confident in their ability to do university-level library research.</p>
-My contributions: I co-authoring the survey.
+<p>My contributions: I co-authoring the survey.
 After the survey's completion I took the lead in analyzing the results.
-I co-authored our presentations.
+I co-authored our presentations.</p>
-Results Sharing: Abi and I presented our team's findings as a virtual poster session at the Academic Libraries Association of Ohio 2020 Conference.
-We have also submitted a poster for the Association of College & Research Libraries' 2021 Conference.
-(Details below)
+<p>Results Sharing: Abi and I presented our team's findings as a virtual poster session at the Academic Libraries Association of Ohio 2020 Conference.
+We have also submitted a poster for the Association of College & Research Libraries' 2021 Conference.</p>
-2021 Update: We plan to reconduct our study to see how the emergency remote learning in high school influenced student research readiness upon admission to our university.
-Our original 2019 study results can act as a control group to highlight possible differences.
+<p>2021 Update: We plan to reconduct our study to see how the emergency remote learning in high school influenced student research readiness upon admission to our university.
+Our original 2019 study results can act as a control group to highlight possible differences.</p>
+<p>In October 2021, social sciences librarian Abi Morgan and I conducted an IRB-approved survey of incoming first-year students to gauge their perceptions of their readiness to do college-level research.
+I co-authored the survey and am currently leading the analysis of the results as we probe how regional poverty and variables such as high school instruction influences this readiness.
+This is a follow-up to our 2019 research project below.</p>
     <p><strong>MORE INFO</strong> We shared our research where we examined how these school funding discrepancies may have altered preparedness for college-level research for incoming first-year students from various backgrounds.
 We found significant differences in student confidence between students taught by librarians in high school and students taught by others.
 I co-wrote the poster presentation and edited our introductory video.</p>

 <p><strong>Morgan, A. & Yarnetsky, J (2020, October) <em><a href="https://2020.alaoweb.org/posters/hs-location">Poster: Effects of high school location on first-year students’ research confidence and college readiness.</a></em> ALAO 2020 Conference.
 Online: Academic Library Association of Ohio.</strong></p>